 3. What are some languages you’d like to learn in the future?

-My sister Tamara is a deaf activist and budding ASL (American Sign Language) teacher; I would love to be one of her students!
+My sister Tamara is a deaf activist and budding ASL (American Sign Language) teacher.
+I hope to become a signer fluent in ASL and LSM.

 4. So let’s be honest, what’s the sexiest language?